|Hubert Robert, The Mass of the royal family at the Tuileries palace, in the Galerie de Diane|

 Oil, 37 cm x 46 cms.
 Private collection.

-This striking picture by Hubert Robert depicts the royal family attending mass in the Galerie de Diane at the Tuileries Palace in 1791.
+This striking picture by Hubert Robert depicts the royal family attending mass in the Galerie de Diane of the Tuileries Palace.
 The gallery, with its tapestries - after Van der Meulen's "Conquests of Louis XIV" - makes for a arresting composition; despite the grandeur of the surroundings and the crowds of onlookers gathered to the left of the canvas, it is a touchingly intimate portrait of the royal family at prayer.
 Although the canvas has traditionally been called "La dernière messe de Louis XVI et de la famille royale aux palais des Tuileries", the occasion cannot in fact be the "last mass" of 9th August 1792 since access to the gallery was closed off following the flight to Varennes.
 Palm Sunday of 1791 has been suggested.
 Another possibility is Whitsun; I came across a reference to a work by the artist Jean-Baptiste Mallet (1759-1835) "Messe de la Pentecôte 1791 à la galerie de Diane" which may represent the same occasion.

 It is not clear why the royal family preferred to hear mass in the Galerie de Diane rather than in the chapel at this time, though it should not be presumed that they were constrained to do so or that the venue was imposed on them as a "makeshift" arrangement.
 Presumably Robert, who lodged in the Tuileries, was invited to paint the picture and, to this extent, it was a public occasion.